kospex/kospex/README.md

 ## Queries to try

-List the developers in the given repo (no sync required)
+List the active developers (90 days) in the given repo (sync required)
 > kospex developers -repo=./REPO

 List the developers in the given repo_id (sync'ed data in the kospex DB)